6 Things We Buy When We Arrive

 Contact Lens solution

-We used to use Q-tips every day, but now we do our best to reduce our use to every two to three days.
-We can’t give them up though, dirty ears are gross.
+We used to use Q-tips every day, but now we do our best to reduce our use to every two or three days.
+We can’t give them up though, dirty ears are gross!

 Face SPF and Moisturizer

 Skin health is a priority!
 We want to have fabulous skin today as well as 30 years from now.
 So, we carry this with us at all times.
 We don’t use much, but we use it daily.
 On our last shopping trip we got Neutrogena oil-free with SPF.

 Inevitably there’s extra product when we leave to relocate to our next house sit or destination.
 We’re big advocates of not wasting and have had difficulty adjusting to a new mentality of not packing leftovers for later use.
 Whatever we have extra of, we leave with the homeowner or donate wherever possible.

 We’re always evaluating and challenging ourselves to use less.
 We see if we can use just a bit less of shampoo, pushing it further each time until we find out the bare minimum that we need.
 We do this with all of our products, saving us money and reducing our material impact on the environment.
 We challenge everyone to do the same!